csc-training/hip-programming/docs/06-optimisation.md

 # 4. Optimise for coalesced memory access

-- Memory is fetched in cache lines of 64/128 bytes from device memory
+- Device main memory accessed in batches of 64 or 128 bytes
 - If warp requests consecutive elements, then fewer global memory accesses are needed
 - Typically